roboconf/roboconf.github.io/en/user-guide/lamp-example.md

 ---
-title: "LAMP example"
+title: "LAMP example, based on Apache + Tomcat + MySQL"
 layout: page
 id: "ug-lamp-example"
 menu: "users"
 sub-menu: "user-guide"
 ---

-# Lamp example, based on Apache + Tomcat + MySQL

 Deploy Tomcat with a webapp that uses a MySQL database, with Apache + mod-proxy to serve web requests.